qpdf/qpdf/manual/installation.rst

 Runtime Crypto Provider Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the :samp:`--show-crypto` option to
+You can use the :qpdf:ref:`--show-crypto` option to
 :command:`qpdf` to get a list of available crypto
 providers.
 The default provider is always listed first, and the rest are
 listed in lexical order.
 Each crypto provider is listed on a line by